-Last updated January 2020
+Last updated January 2025

 Make a list.

-When you contact a handyman service, provide as many details as you can.
+When you contact a handyman service, provide as many details as you can about your job.
 Know that some companies won’t perform some tasks, such as painting, while others avoid specialized work like electrical, plumbing, or masonry.
 Some services accept only small projects; others work only on multiday remodeling jobs.
 A list of tasks is also essential for getting a price quote or even a rough time estimate, and will help you determine whether companies will need to drop by to see the job and draft written cost proposals.

 Ask about areas of expertise.

 Workers often have strong backgrounds in some areas—say, carpentry—and know enough to do small jobs related to other trades.
 If your list consists primarily of projects related to one type of work, ask prospective companies if they have workers with expertise in that area.
-We get a lot of complaints from consumers who hire jacks-of-all-trades but get workers who don’t have the knowledge or skill to complete work satisfactorily.
+We get many complaints from consumers who hire jacks-of-all-trades but get workers who don’t have the knowledge or skill to complete work satisfactorily.

 Check ratings and references.

-Also ask companies for references from former customers who live near you, for jobs done within the past year, or with other particulars that force them to reach beyond standard sets of two or three satisfied customers (or relatives).
+Ask friends, neighbors, and colleagues for recommendations.
+Also ask companies for references from former customers who live near you, for jobs done within the past year or with other particulars that force them to reach beyond standard sets of two or three satisfied customers (or relatives).

 Check on insurance.